Optus is the first Australian carrier to offer free-to-air broadcast content for recording and playback on its 3G mobile network.

 Science Committee MPs are to investigate the "evidence base" behind the Government's guidelines on alcohol consumption.

 There are plenty of opportunities for people to disclose, steal or sell sensitive company data.
 After all, anyone who really wants to swipe information needs only the intent and a USB stick.
+Admittedly, truly nefarious types are in fairly short supply.
+But the every day threat to any company’s data comes from the unintentional leak – the overheard conversation, misdirected email or unsecured home Wi-Fi.
+Take this example from Twitter:

 The Nepalese government has decided to answer once and for the all the question of just how tall Everest is, since it can't agree with the Chinese on an exact height for the lofty peak.